 And lots of fresh flowers….

-But my favorite part is the myriad of wurst stands!
+But my favorite part of the Freiburg open-air market is the myriad of wurst stands!
 Germany is home to so many different kinds of sausage, and the open-air markets are great places to try some.
 This photo shows one that the owner told me was a Freiburg specialty:

 No two days are ever exactly the same at the market!
 I love the variety, the freshness, and the authentic German experience!